EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - data and services are always available;
 - scalable infrastructure for applications.

-Users lose control over their own data.
+However, users lose control over their own data.
 This fact causes new security and privacy problems.
-Need solutions to protect data and to securely process them in the cloud.
+There is a need of solutions to protect data and to securely process them in the cloud.

 #### Cloud computing: Today
-**Cloud Service Providers** (**CSPs**) apply security measures in the services they offer but these measures protect only the perimeter and storage against outsiders.
+**Cloud Service Providers** (**CSPs**) apply security measures in the services they offer but these measures protect only the perimeter and storage against outsiders (but not against the providers themselves).

 ![[CloudComputingToday.png]]

-Functionality implies full trust in the CSP that has full access to the data (e.g., Google Cloud Storage, iCloud).
+**Functionality** implies full trust in the CSP that has full access to the data (e.g., Google Cloud Storage, iCloud).

 Protection but limited functionality since the CSP cannot access data (e.g., Boxcryptor, SpiderOak).